How to Appeal a Long-Term Disability Denial

 • You missed a deadline or skipped a form when you filed your initial LTD claim.

-• You failed to file a claim for Social Security disability insurance (SSDI), which many LTD insurers require.
+• You failed to file a claim for Social Security Disability Insurance, which many LTD insurers require.

 • You haven’t been disabled long enough to qualify for LTD benefits under the terms of your policy.

-Sometimes the insurer doesn't believe you're disabled.
-If the insurance company isn't convinced you're disabled, your LTD benefits will be denied.
+Even if you meet the preliminary eligibility requirements, if the insurance company isn’t convinced you’re disabled, your LTD claim will be denied.
 Any of the following could lead to a denial:

 • You failed to submit enough medical evidence.